Schalltech/honeycomb-marketplace/README.md

                 View: {
                   // This should be the name of your micro app.
 If you named it something different, make sure this matches.
                   Name: 'hello-world',
+                  // When running locally, we do not specify the scope and version of the micro app.
+The path to the micro app is provided instead.
-                  // This is the path to your local marketplace public folder.
-By default, port 3001 is used.
+                  // By default, the local marketplace uses port 3001.
 Make sure the port and micro app name is correctly referenced in the url.
                   Path: 'http://localhost:3001/marketplace/hello-world/hello-world.js',
                 }
               }}